CiscoDevNet/cloud-security/Cloudlock/Splunk/Cisco Cloudlock Splunk App/README.md

 # Prerequisites
-* Before installing, you must first do the following:
+* Before installing, first do the following:
   - To create an API token, open the Cloudlock Settings > Integrations panel.
 The token appears in the panel, where it can be selected and copied.
 Keep the token available, as you will use it in Step 10 of the following Installation process.
 ![Example](https://github.com/CiscoDevNet/cloud-security/blob/master/Cloudlock/Splunk/Cisco%20Cloudlock%20Splunk%20App/media/auth.png)
   - The Cloudlock Splunk App makes API calls.
 In order to provide access, please add your IP address to the Whitlist as shown above.